All Episodes

 She's trying to make Hillary out to be a great champion for the right to vote, which means that Hillary is attempting to suppress the vote.

-This is this is uh classic Democrat strategy.
+This is classic Democrat strategery.

-Do what you accuse others of doing.
+What you accuse others of doing.

 He thinks we're on the moon here.

-See, we've been to Mars.
+We've been to Mars.

-And the curator says, Benjamin Franklin, Mr. Oh, yeah, yeah, yeah, yeah.
+Oh, yeah, yeah, yeah, yeah.

 Benjamin Franklin.

-So Sheila Jackson Lee, apparently those who do not understand, as did President Johnson, did not understand the value of this right to vote, are still trying to understand.
+So Sheila Jackson Lee, apparently those who do not understand, as did President Johnson, did not understand the value of this right to vote are still trying to understand.

 Some do not understand even today, but Hillary Clinton understands.